 Final examinations are based on material covered throughout the semester.
 The dates for these are set down on the academic calendar.
 The Final Examinations have duration of three hours for Diplomas, Bachelor Degrees and Master Degrees.

-Final examination marks are combined with the marks from the Midterm examinations, participation and assignments (when applicable) to produce the final mark for the semester.
+Final examination marks are combined with the marks from the Midterm examinations, assignments, projects, presentations and participation to produce the final mark for the semester.

 The final evaluation for a graduate student may include a period of internship and a final project.
 Towards the end of each semester, the Academic Committee gathers all the above data and decides on whether a student is entitled to graduate from his/her programme of study.